mtils/php-ems/resources/doc/Core/repository.md

 like in the example above.

-*Important*: This is because every class that uses the implemented *class* explicitly is already bound to that implementation and knows what its returning!.
+*Important*: This is because every class that uses the implemented *class* explicitly is already bound to that implementation and knows what its returning!

 So avoid classes directly, use only interfaces as strict as you can.